The Buxton Center for Bainbridge Performing Arts

 The Buxton Center for the Bainbridge Performing Arts is the renovation and addition of the 1992 building, revitalizing a beloved community theater into an inviting place for performers, patrons, staff, and the greater arts community.
 The renewed Buxton Center aims to strengthen the public connection within the downtown—creating a cultural and civic campus, including City Hall, Town Square and its weekly farmer’s market, the Buxton Center, and the Historical Museum.

-Designed to achieve LEED Silver certification, the addition includes a multi-purpose studio theater that will serve as rehearsal, classroom or performance space, and a new two-story lobby and bar, balconies, box office, expanded restrooms and administrative spaces.
+Designed to achieve LEED Gold certification, the addition includes a multi-purpose studio theater that will serve as rehearsal, classroom or performance space, and a new two-story lobby and bar, balconies, box office, expanded restrooms and administrative spaces.
 The redesign of the auditorium includes improved sightlines and accessibility for all patrons, a reconfigured seating bowl with sound locks, and new finishes and lighting, while the back-of-house spaces receive upgrades to building systems.